-\ The BAF has two Digital Generation Subsystems (DGSs).
-A DGS generates the pulse descriptor words (PDWs) that define each threatpulse.
+The BAF has two Digital Generation Subsystems (DGSs).
+A DGS generates the pulse descriptor words (PDWs) that define each threat pulse.
 The DGSs can generate up to 1010 simultaneous emitters.
 For a typical maximum pulse density free-space scenario 269 pulsed emitters (256 low PRF, 7 medium PRF, and 6 PDs) and 5 CWs can be generated.
-Pulse densities achieved can be as high as 1.8 million pulses per second with a dropout rate of $\leq$ 3% (2.45 millionpulses per second without any CWs).
+Pulse densities achieved can be as high as 1.35 million pulses per second with a dropout rate of \leq 3% (2.0 million pulses per second without any CWs).
+Much higher densities are achievable in the direct injection (non-radiating) mode.
 The PDWs are fiber optically sent to the remote RF channels.
 Signals are modulated, filtered and transmitted through the appropriate transmit antenna to the SUT.
-The 26 transmit carts are mobile and positioned in the chamber as required by the test requirement/scenario.
+The transmit carts are positioned in the chamber as required by the test requirement/scenario.
 The number of simultaneous threats depends on the duty cycle of the chosen emitters and the desired fidelity of the simulation.
 Pulse dropouts are directly related to the pulse width and PRI/PRF (resultant duty cycle) of the chosen signals.
 With two DGSs an extremely high number (1010) of beams can be generated.

-- Aircraft hoisted to desired height up to ~ 50 ft or on the 80 ft diameter, 170-ton capacity turntable (360°)
+- Aircraft hoisted to desired height up to ~ 55 ft or on the 80 ft turnable

-- SUT rotated on turntable or hoist

-- Threat height adjustable 7 35 ft
+- Threat height adjustable 7-35 ft.

-- 36 channels at 26 highly mobile locations providing 360° flexibility + SUT rotation
+- 24 channels at 20 locations

+- Determines AoA (360°) (aircraft rotation is also possible)

 - Channels are in 3 bands

-- H: 6 to 18 GHz
+- H 6 GHz to 18 GHz

-- M: 2 to 6 GHz
+- M 2 GHz to 6 GHz

-- L: .1 to 2 GHz
+- L 100 MHz to 2 GHz

-- D: Dual channel H + M
+- D Dual channel H+M

 - Threats are assigned to channel location

-- Selected based on threat rqm'ts
+- Selected based on threat requirements

 - Dedicated or multiplexed for density

-- Dynamically reassigned as required
+- Dyamically reassigned as required

-- Additional CNI simulators are available for threat and friendly CNI emitters

 - Threat timing controlled by test conditions

 - Scripted or manual

-- 1 v.
+- 1v.
 1, 1 v. many

-- All at once or in custom sequence
+- All at once or in sequence

-- All transmit signals verifiable with pulse monitoring & recording (at RF and digitally)
+- All transmit signals verifiable with pulse monitoring & recording (RF and digitally)

-- All chamber emission free space is monitored and recorded as required
+- All chamber free space emission is monitored